Information for Parents

 Assistance with Cost of Child Care

-Although the Child Care Licensing division of the Texas Health and Human Services Commission regulates the child care industry, CCL does not have any programs to assist with the cost of child care.
+Although the Child Care Regulation (CCR) division of Texas HHSC regulates the child care industry, other programs can assist with the cost of child care.

-The Child Care Management Services program of the Texas Workforce Commission helps eligible parents with the cost of child care.
-The requirements to be eligible for this assistance vary in different regions of the state.
-To learn more, visit the Texas Workforce Commission website at Texas Workforce Commission website.
+The Child Care Management Services (CCMS) program of the Texas Workforce Commission helps eligible parents with the cost of child day care.
+Eligibility for this assistance varies in different regions of the state.
+To learn more, visit the Texas Workforce Commission.

 To find what child care operations in your area accept CCMS, visit our Texas Child Care Search website and click the box marked "Accepts Child-Care Subsidies."